-Just be sure that your present wall surface can accept peelable wallpaper.
-It will not stick to matte, flat, or rough surfaces.
-Also, it works best for indirect, ambient moisture.
-So use in conjunction with a lower wall cover listed below, such as beadboard or tile.
+Just be sure that your present wall surface can accept peelable vinyl wallpaper.
+Because it is less sticky than permanent wallpaper, peelable vinyl wallpaper will not stick to matte, flat, or rough surfaces.
+Also, vinyl wallpaper works best for indirect, ambient moisture.
+So use in conjunction with a surface that covers the lower section of the walls.

-With regular interior paint, the main thing to avoid is getting a flat or matte surface paint because their pores trap water.
-A classic way to avoid this is to use semi-glossy or glossy sheen; water beads up on these surfaces.
-But these premium paints with mold-killing additives let you have those desirable flatter sheens in the bathroom.
+Bathroom paint is regular interior paint that has properties that make it better suited for bathrooms.
+With regular interior paint, the main thing to avoid is getting a flat or matte surface paint because the paint's pores trap water.
+A classic way to avoid this is to use semi-gloss or even a high gloss sheen; water beads up on these surfaces.
+But premium paints with mold-killing additives let you have those desirable flatter sheens in the bathroom.

 Ceramic or Glass Tile

 Ceramic tile is a classic choice for bathroom walls.
 With tile, as long as it is properly applied, moisture will never be a problem.
-Since the days of the ancient Romans, tile has been used even for standing-water surfaces such as the insides of baths.
+Since the days of the ancient Romans, tile has been used even for standing-water surfaces such as the insides of bathtubs and pools.

 Beadboard can be painted with semi-gloss or glossy paint, which thoroughly protects the lower parts of the walls against moisture.

 At first glance, tileboard looks like ceramic tile.
-It comes in four-foot by eight-foot panels so you can install 32 square feet of "tile" in mere minutes.
+Tileboard comes in large format panels that let you install 32 square feet of wall covering that looks nominally like tile in just a few minutes.